joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs_part_2.md

 the wrong place).
 !{{./empty_loop.c}}

-## The goto directive
+## The goto statement
-Looping behaviour can be achieved by the use of C's goto directive.
+Looping behaviour can be achieved by the use of C's goto statement.
 We place a label before a section of code and tell the computer to *go to* that section where the label is.

 ### The Euclidean algorithm
-The goto directive can be used to write a more readable form of the Euclidean algorithm:
+The goto statement can be used to write a more readable form of the Euclidean algorithm:
 !{{./goto_euclidean_algorithm.c}}

 Notice that we do not declare any variables after the label.
 The algorithm is based on the fact that for an equation: